matrix-org/matrix.org/content/blog/2014/10/2014-10-18-alpha-builds-of-native-mobile-matrix-sdks-available-and-synapse-0-4-1-released.md

 It's been an incredibly busy few weeks in Matrixland - we've had our heads down rushing to get new stuff ready for today's <a href="http://disrupteuhackathon.challengepost.com">TechCrunch Disrupt London hackathon</a>.

-The big news is that we have our first alpha releases of native Mobile SDKs available today for Matrix for iOS &amp; Android!
+The big news is that we have our first alpha releases of native Mobile SDKs available today for Matrix for iOS & Android!
 These are entirely new projects - you can check out the SDKs and demo apps (which implement a basic Matrix chatroom client similar to the <a href="http://matrix.org/alpha">webclient demo</a> at:
 <ul>
 	<li><a href="http://github.com/matrix-org/matrix-ios-sdk">http://github.com/matrix-org/matrix-ios-sdk</a></li>
 	<li><a href="http://github.com/matrix-org/matrix-android-sdk">http://github.com/matrix-org/matrix-android-sdk</a></li>